tobek/headsoak/notes.md

 ##### notable features

+- re-investigate orderObjectBy, benchmark to see if it makes sense or is an issue
 - encryption
     - ALL notes <-- important, required option. like spideroak
     - only private notes <-- necessary?